-Fortune conducted a poll from 1,500 companies to determine the businesses with the most admired reputation.
+Fortune conducted a poll of 1,500 companies to determine the businesses with the most admired reputation.
 On that cherished list, you had Amazon, Apple, Berkshire Hathaway, Walt Disney, and Deere & Company.
-John Deere ranked in 43rd place among 1,500 companies.
+John Deere ranked 43rd place among 1,500 companies.
 You only need to go out to the countryside and speak with a few farmers to realize the truth of that poll.
 Few people say anything bad about John Deere.
 You can learn more about this honored title with John Deere right here.

 A large portion of the John Deere tractors remain made in America, and you support a fully American brand with this company.
 The roots of this company alone make it worth supporting since they have been here from the beginning.
 We hope that this trend will continue where they keep the work in the USA, but they have begun to outsource to other countries with time.

 If you’d like to learn more about John Deere as an inventor and innovator, check out his biography here.